junsulee75/db2whconfig/README.md

 - Using the environment that was created in a same cluster.
   - created 3 hosts stack.
-  - Passworedless ssh login by root user is set already.
+  - Passworedless ssh login by root user is set in advance among all hosts
   - hostnames convention is like xxxx1, xxxx2 and xxxx3.
-  - Linux only
+  - Redhat Linux only

 If you want to install things manually one by one, refer the [Steps](docs/db2wh_manual_installation.md).
 Scripts in this repoistory do all the manual steps in one go.